Skip to content

 • Access to the Coralogix platform with permissions to create alerts

-• At least one data source (logs, metrics, traces, or security data) already integrated
+• At least 1 data source (logs, metrics, traces, or security data) already integrated

 • A clear idea of what condition or pattern you want to monitor

-• Notification destinations (e.g., Slack, email, webhooks) configured if you want alerts to be routed externally
+• Notification destinations (for example, Slack, email, webhooks) configured if you want alerts to be routed externally

-Understanding what an alert definition is will help you configure meaningful, accurate alerts that avoid noise and false positives.
+Understanding what an alert definition is helps you configure meaningful, accurate alerts that avoid noise and false positives.

 Creating an alert definition

-1. Navigate to Alerts > Alert Management > New Alert to access the alert definition screen.
+1. Go to Alerts, then Alert Management, and select New Alert to access the alert definition screen.

 2. Select the alert type that aligns with your monitoring goal: